aventerine/memory/README.md

 # Memory Game Project

-This is the Memory Game I created for the FEND Memory Game Project.
+This is the Memory Game I created for the Udacity FEND Nanodegree.

 # Instructions